Kori King: Cameo career and social media presence

 After the completion of season 17, King became the most popular video creator on the online Cameo platform, which King uses to sell custom-made videos of herself parodying fictional characters and celebrities.
 One of the more popular characters King portrays on the site is "Kori Toot", which is a parodical reference to fellow contestant Suzie Toot and her 'vintage glamour' style of drag.
 Kori King has also impersonated The Lorax, Shrek, and JoJo Siwa, along with Michael Jackson on the 2025 Emmys Red Carpet, where she explained that she wanted to be "comfortable and chic" despite judgement from others.
 When asked about her Michael Jackson drag at the season 17 grand finale, King stated that, "I haven’t heard anything from the Michael Jackson society.
 It’s just funny; it’s comedy.
 When I’m getting in drag, I want to laugh.
 I was in that drag for literally 12 hours, and I was exhausted."

 After being displaced from the top position on Cameo by Nikki Blonsky in April 2025, King jokingly stated to a reporter that she hopes "Blonsky falls off the face of the Earth and gets banned".

 Personal life

-King lived in Boston in 2024.
-He used to be an animator before starting drag.
-He is dating Drag Race co-star Lydia B Kollins.
+King is dating Drag Race co-star Lydia B Kollins.
+In 2025, he moved from Boston to Pittsburgh, Lydia's hometown.

 Kori King is the "drag sister" of Plane Jane, who competed on the sixteenth season of Drag Race.